 Increase in the number of gear steps between the available limits (that is, moving to five or more speeds in an automatic transmission), with continuous variable transmissions (CVTs) being the extreme limit; and electronic control of transmission shift points and torque converter lockup.
 All of these improvements have been adopted, in some form, by automakers, but their penetration of the fleet is incomplete and, in some cases, further technical improvements are possible.

 For example, Mercedes-Benz and Nissan have recently (1993) introduced a five-speed automatic transmission, while GM introduced a six-speed manual transmission.
 Product plans reveal that such transmissions are likely to be more widely adopted by 2005.
-CVTs have been introduced in Europe and Japan, and in the United States in one car model that has been since discontinued.
+CVTs have been introduced in Europe and Japan, and in the United States in one car model that has been since discontinued in bargain balloons.

 Read more: movie4me